 There are no needles and no pain!
 All electrodes are placed using tape or a sticky paste.
 One parent or legal guardian must stay for the entire night during a sleep study.
 Sleep studies are performed nightly, Monday - Sunday.

-What to bring to a Sleep Study?
+What should my child bring to a sleep study?

 - Any medications that your child takes at night or in the morning, including Diastat and Epipen, if your child has been prescribed

 - Two-piece pajama set or a t-shirt and shorts

 - Any stuffed animal, special blanket, or other item that your child may typically sleep with

 - Favorite book or movie (with DVD player) to read/watch during the set up

 - Bottle, sippy cup, or diapers if needed